SAP Pentest

 A quick methodology on testing/hacking SAP Applications for n00bz and bug bounty hunters

-by: Jay Turla (@shipcod3)
+by: Jay Turla (@shipcod3arrow-up-right)

 A list of SAP NetWeaver default passwords